hpc-unibe-ch/hpc-unibe-ch.github.io/docs/software/Anaconda.md

 This should also be used in your batch submission scripts when working with conda environments.

 ## Move / Migration of conda environments
-If conda environments need to be transfered on the system, e.g. from `$HOME` to `$WORKSPACE` you can use the `conda pack` (see official [conda pack documentation](https://conda.github.io/conda-pack/).
+If conda environments need to be transfered on the system, e.g. from `$HOME` to `$WORKSPACE` you can use the `conda pack` (see official [conda pack documentation](https://conda.github.io/conda-pack/)).

-If your environment is already moved you can recreate the environment with the old specification using:
+If your environment is already moved file system locations, you can recreate a new environment with the specification of the old environment.
+Therefore, we specify the location of the old environment, load the Anaconda module, initialize conda, and get the specification of the old environment.
+Then **importantly** unset the CONDA_ENVS_PATH to install the new conda environment in the default location and create it.

 ```
 export CONDA_ENVS_PATH=${HOME}/anaconda3/envs ## or where you had your old envs
 module load Anaconda3